Why is New South Wales undergoing a redistribution?

 When will the redistribution come into effect?

-Changes to federal electoral divisions as a result of this redistribution will apply from the day on which a notice of determination is published in the Commonwealth Notices Government Gazette.
+Changes to federal electorates as a result of this redistribution will apply from the day on which a notice of determination is published in the Commonwealth Notices Government Gazette.
 This notice will be published on 10 October 2024.

-Electoral events will not be contested on these new federal electoral divisions until a writ is issued for a general election following the expiry or dissolution of the House of Representatives.
+Electoral events will not be contested on these new federal electorates until a writ is issued for a general election following the expiry or dissolution of the House of Representatives.

 Should a writ for a general election be issued before the notice of determination is published, a mini-redistribution will be conducted.
 For further information, see: